-In an educational system that measures teachers’ competencies based on students’ achievements on standardized tests, special education teachers are underappreciated because their students are typically exempt from these requirements.
+For students who do not take the same assessment as their grademates, in many cases they take their state’s alternate assessment.
+It assesses the same standards of the grade level but at a very basic level.
 Special needs students cannot be assessed on the same standards as traditional students, and special education teachers should not be held to the same measure either.
 These teachers, as are all teachers, are operating on overdrive to cope with the demands of the children they teach and the system should reward these efforts rather than marginalize them.

 Different Skill Levels within a Classroom

 In an integrated classroom, special needs students receive extra support through paraprofessionals or teaching assistants who are assigned to the classroom.
 In a special education classroom, the children will have different capabilities and disabilities.
-The teacher is expected to create an environment that is conducive to learning and supportive of all students regardless of their skills and mobility level.
-Each student should have an individual education plan or IEP as required by federal laws.
-Special education teachers should follow the requirements outlined in the Individualized Education Program (IEP) regardless of the classroom format.
+The teacher is expected to create an environment that is conducive to learning and is supportive of all students regardless of their skills and mobility level.
+Each student has an individual education plan or IEP as required by federal laws.
+Special education teachers must follow the requirements outlined in the Individualized Education Program (IEP) regardless of the classroom format.

 Managing Children with Behavioral Issues